iv-org/documentation/docs/youtube-errors-explained.md

 ### Cause(s)

 - YouTube is running different mechanisms to detect the usage of non official YouTube clients.
 Your Invidious instance may have been detected by their system.
 - Your IP address is blacklisted from YouTube servers.
-It is known that YouTube block datacenter IP addresses.
+It is known that YouTube block datacenter and VPN IP addresses.

 ### Solution(s)